irving-peng/react-flask-app/README.md

 # Installation needed(required to run the app)
 ## Git

 install git by running this command in your terminal
 ```bash
 winget install --id Git.Git -e --source winget
 ```
-or visit the this [link](https://git-scm.com/download/win) then, clone this repository to your local directory
+you can also visit this [link](https://git-scm.com/download/win) for installation

+then, clone this repository to your local directory
 ```bash
 git clone https://github.com/irving-peng/react-flask-app.git